associatedpress/harvester/docs/schema.md

 The Schema
 ==========

-The Harvester schema lives in the `schema` tab of the sheet and defines some general information about the form as well as the details of each field in the form.
+The AP Harvester schema lives in the `schema` tab of the sheet and defines some general information about the form as well as the details of each field in the form.
 Harvester reads the schema row-by-row, with each row describing one attribute of the form.
 The first column declares the attribute the form is